Football Words, Phrases, Slang & Terminology Explained

 Under the Cosh

-A football phrase that basically means “under pressure”, a team may be described as being “under the cosh” if they face a constant wave of attacks from their opponents during a particular match.
+A football phrase that means “under pressure”, a team may be described as being “under the cosh” if they face a constant wave of attacks from their opponents during a particular match.

 This football word is an acronym for “wives and girlfriends” of football players.
-UK readers may remember a landmark case that went to court in 2022 that was fought between Colleen Rooney and Rebekah Vardy, aptly coined “Wagatha Christie” by British newspapers.
+UK readers may remember a landmark case that went to court in 2022 fought between Colleen Rooney and Rebekah Vardy, aptly coined “Wagatha Christie” by British newspapers.

 Well Known Football Phrases You Need to Know